pceres/imacros_wrapper/README.txt

 Instructions for set up:
-- Install the free version of iMacros (if not done yet).
+- Install the free version of iMacros 8.9.7 (newer versions don't work.
+See here for downgrading from the latest version: http://wiki.imacros.net/iMacros_for_Firefox#How_to_Downgrade).
+- the tool was tested with the following Firefox-iMacros combinations:
+	+ Firefox (version 56.0.1) & iMacros 8.9.7
 - Load the files inside the iMacros Macro folder.
 They should appear in the iMacros toolbar in your browser (tested in Firefox).
 - Run imacros_wrapper.js : an endless loop should start in the browser.
   This means that the imacros_wrapper is ready to receive automation commands from the Matlab part of the tool.